simoncblyth/opticks/notes/issues/G4OK.rst

 Investigate how its used in OKOP and see if a lite version (perhaps OpticksCtx) with just the essentials replace it.
 The ctx can then be a constituent of OpticksHub.

+Decide to stay with OpticksHub but reduce its usage to only where needed, using constituents like Opticks where that will do.

 OpEngine
 ~~~~~~~~~